jaydenseric/graphql-react/readme.md

 Apollo Client is configured for one GraphQL API per app.

-GraphQL operation data is deconstructed based upon `id` and `__typename` fields into a “[normalized](https://apollographql.com/docs/react/advanced/caching#normalization)” cache.
+GraphQL operation data is deconstructed based upon `id` and `__typename` fields into a “[normalized](https://apollographql.com/docs/react/caching/cache-configuration/#data-normalization)” cache.
 These fields must be queried even if they aren’t used in components.

 [Errors aren’t cached](https://github.com/apollographql/apollo-client/issues/3897#issuecomment-432982170), and therefore can’t be server side rendered and transported to the client for hydration and initial render.

-Apollo Client must be configured with schema knowledge extracted at build time for a “[fragment matcher](https://apollographql.com/docs/react/advanced/fragments#fragment-matcher)” to cache fragments on unions and interfaces properly.
+To cache fragments on unions and interfaces properly, Apollo Client must be configured with schema knowledge extracted at build time, via [`possibleTypes`](https://www.apollographql.com/docs/react/data/fragments/#defining-possibletypes-manually).
 It’s challenging to reconfigure and redeploy clients whenever the GraphQL schema updates.
 Also, the config increases the client bundle size; see [**_Bundle impact_**](#bundle-impact).

 ### Stale cache